wallies/cool-trends-tech-and-industry-watch-lists/energy_based_blockchains.md

 and negotiate with other peer devices inside and outside the home to optimize its environment.
 All smart devices in a network, possibly connected by ADEPT, could securely send and receive data while reacting to market signals, all hidden from the consumer

+## Cool Uses

-HPE used Ethereum to showcase iRobot’s Roomba vacuum buying electricity from a local utility company to recharge itself
+- HPE used Ethereum to showcase iRobot’s Roomba vacuum buying electricity from a local utility company to recharge itself